 3. Medical Technology in Sports

 New technology means that when I got dunked over by a 6’5” basketball player at the Intel sports demo station, they could measure the exact jump metrics, lift angle, dunk force, and countless other data and compare them to the other 6’5”-er dunking over a different volunteer.
 Intel, UnderArmour, Nike, Polar and others had wearable tech to collect and track data as an athlete trains or performs.
 These aren’t just apparel companies anymore.

 In the old days, people interested in sports who couldn’t play in the pros had few other career options in sports – broadcasters, journalists, scouts, ticket sales, and a few coaching and front office spots.
 Today there are countless more roles, as marketing teams have ballooned, front offices have expanded to include huge statistical and analytical departments, and medical and training staffs have increased.
 Now new technology and wearables, exhibited at CES, are poised to create new swaths of hybrid analytical/training/medical/scouting careers within the industry.
 The companies that make these devices also need engineers, coders, marketers, and salespeople who understand sports and fitness.

 We saw everything from sunglasses that measure brainwaves to help train you to focus, to various applications of virtual reality to help athletes train and recover, smart shoes, and recovery-facilitating infrared sleepware [bonus: this Funny or Die fake commercial ft.
 Tom Brady].

 4. Tech affecting medicine

 If you’ve been called to medicine because of the opportunity to impact people’s health, there are many more fields available now than traditional doctor, nurse, or even lab research capacities.
+Tech has improved the health field in many ways.
 New capabilities are making medical care more accessible, more affordable, or more advanced.
 The budding industry will continue to demand new employees with knowledge and interests in both tech and medicine.